X0708a/spack-ai/README.md

-# Spack-AI Diagnostic Bridge — GSoC 2026 Qualification Task
+# Spack-AI Diagnostic Bridge —

 A three-stage pipeline that extracts Spack package metadata, compresses it into a token-efficient representation, and feeds it to a local or cloud LLM to generate Off-Leading-Edge (OLE) risk scenarios, then deduplicates the results before reporting.